 A: In California, Employees can either file a wage claim with the Labor Commissioner’s Office, or file a lawsuit in court against the Employer to recover the lost wages.
 Additionally, if an employee longer works for this Employer, the employee can make a claim for the waiting time penalty.

-If you have any further questions regarding payroll deductions or other issues involving compensation, or you need legal representation once a claim has been filed, contact my office for a FREE confidential consultation to learn more.
+If you have any further questions regarding payroll deductions or other issues involving compensation, or you need legal representation once a claim has been filed, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.

 Sick Leave Pay